MORIS (MIT Optical Rapid Imaging System)

-MORIS (MIT Optical Rapid Imaging System) is an instrument for use on the
+MORIS (MIT Optical Rapid Imaging System) is an facility science camera used for

 window of SpeX, an near-IR imager and spectrograph.
-This design is based on POETS
+The design is based on POETS

 (Portable Occultation, Eclipse, and Transit System), which was developed by

 The MORIS VNC is stefan:12 VNC.